wild cherries on Alishan in full bloom, in mid-march

 The Northern-most point: Fuguei Cape

-The Fuguei Cape lighthouse located north of Taipei marks the northern most tip of Taiwan.
-Be careful of the strong winds though, as waves from the East China Sea, crash violently against the coast.
+The Fuguei Cape lighthouse located north of Taipei marks the northern most tip of Taiwan .
+Be careful of the strong winds though, as waves from the East China Sea , crash violently against the coast.

-A trip to Taiwan is not complete without a visit to the capital, Taipei.
-There are many attractions within the city.
 The most popular is Taipei 101, the tallest skyscraper in the world.
 The observatory on the 89th floor offers a 360 degree view of the city and the open air deck on the 91st floor allows you to experience standing atop of the world’s tallest building.
-Another popular attraction in Taipei is the National Palace Museum.
-It contains a collection of ancient Chinese artifacts taken from Forbidden City in Beijing, which once belonged to China’s ancient Emperors.
-For shopping and food lovers, there are various night markets in Taipei.
-The largest and most famous is the Shilin night market selling Taiwanese street food and snacks as well as non-food items and games.
+Another popular attraction in Taipei is the National Palace Museum .
+It contains a collection of ancient Chinese artifacts taken from Forbidden City in Beijing , which once belonged to China ’s ancient Emperors.
+For shopping and food lovers, there are various night markets in Taipei .
+The largest and most famous is the Shilin night market selling Taiwanes e street food and snacks as well as non-food items and games.
 Don’t forget to make a visit to Ximending, a very popular shopping district in Taipei for more shopping or going to the movies.